Updated November 28th, 2020

 In my case, it was my unloved and unwatered grapevines, that after 10 years and in the middle of a drought decided to have a bumper crop.
 And try to kill Loki in the process.
 Right while I was distracted by moving into our new vet building.

-He’s a fruit bat, as we say, so like most dogs he can’t see anything wrong with a grape.
+Like most dogs he can’t see anything wrong with a grape.
 That’s his poo, which alerted me to what he was up to.
 As you can see, it’s all grape.
 So why didn’t he die?

 The answer is, no-one knows.